 If the end of your chisel is nicked or rounded over, sharpening on sandpaper would take forever.
 To remove a lot of metal quickly, you need a power tool-preferably, a bench grinder.

 Before we get going on the grinder, remember this: Heat kills.
 Grinding will naturally heat up your chisel, but too much heat will kill the steel's temper, rendering it unable to hold an edge.
+Dunk the blade in water every two passes (three to four seconds) to keep the blade from burning.
 If the edge suddenly turns blue as you grind, you're cooked.
 The only remedy is to keep grinding and remove the soft, blued steel.